Printie

 If you want to sell physical products too

-Physical products can increase AOV and brand trust — but only if fulfillment stays consistent.
+If tolerances for 3d printed products: fit, snap fits, and “works out of the box” pushes you toward physical products, remember that physical offers can increase AOV and brand trust only if fulfillment stays consistent.
 Start with repeatable SKUs, bounded options, and a defined packaging/QC spec so you can scale without running a printer farm yourself.

-If you’re deciding between files and physical products, read Etsy Digital Files vs Physical 3D Prints.
+If what tolerances should i use for parts that need to fit? is pushing you toward physical products, read Etsy Digital Files vs Physical 3D Prints.

 How Printie fits